 Prep: 30 mins + freezing | Cook: 40 mins

-1. Pour 400ml full cream milk and 600ml double cream into a large pan.
+1. Pour the Guernsey milk and double cream into a large pan.
 Drop in 5 teabags.
 Bring to a simmer, then remove from the heat.
 Set aside for 30 mins, to infuse the liquid with the tea.

 5. While the ice cream is churning or freezing, break up the digestive biscuits into small chunks.
 When the ice cream reaches a soft set thickness, stir in the biscuit pieces.
 Store the ice cream in the freezer till solid, and eat within 3 months.